AndrewKer/DJANGO/README.md

 # DJANGO
-This is a deo project to explore Django Framework. https://www.djangoproject.com/
+This is a demo project to explore Django Framework. https://www.djangoproject.com/

 ## Install Python